 A man will go based on what his heart tells him to do, but God will direct your paths, the way you go.

 This Proverb also tells us that the king wanted a mind like God, when he was to pass judgement on someone because God expects a king to be just.
-Often in those times, people under the king believed that that judgment came from God, Himself to the king.
+Often in those times, people under the king believed that judgment came from God, Himself to the king.
 Because it was wrong for a king to commit wickedness or evil.

 This Proverbs talks about weights and scales.
 This time it telling us an honest scale belongs to the Lord.
 That tells us that God won’t lie or cheat.
 He will do what is right.
 God wants us to be honest too.